-Cyprus enjoys one of the lower corporate tax in Europe, being 12.5%.
+Cyprus enjoys one of the lowest corporate taxes in Europe, being 12.5%.
 All Cyprus tax resident companies are taxed on their income accrued or derived from all chargeable sources in Cyprus and abroad, in order for a company to obtain the status of the Cyprus tax residency it must be managed and controlled in Cyprus.
-There are certain highly favorable exemptions from corporate tax subject to certain conditions, being: dividend income, interest income (excluding interest from the ordinary business), Foreign Exchange gains, gains from disposal of securities, gains from restructuring.
+There are certain highly favorable exemptions from corporate tax subject to certain conditions, being: dividend income, interest income (excluding interest from the ordinary business), Foreign Exchange gains, gains from disposal of securities and gains from restructuring.
 As well as that Cyprus has a rather competitive VAT rate of 19% and numerous double tax treaties.